nikhxxt/agile-project-management-tool/README.md

 ### Notification Retry Handling

 Notification records track processing state and retry information so failures can be identified and handled without silently losing notification events.

-## AI Usage

-AI tools were used during development as a development assistant for:

-* Debugging errors
-* Reviewing implementation approaches
-* Improving UI structure and styling
-* Generating development suggestions
-* Assisting with documentation
-* Reviewing API and frontend integration issues

-All generated suggestions were reviewed, tested, and integrated based on the application's actual requirements and behavior.

 ## Future Improvements